Medicare Advantage Patients: New Plan, New Rules for 2026

 1. Contact your insurance company

-2. Ask if your Medicare Advantage plan requires a PCP referral
+2. Ask if your Medicare Advantage plan requires a PCP referral and/or prior authorization

 A short phone call ahead of time can prevent delays, denials, and unexpected bills.